JoeyEremondi/JoeyEremondi.github.io_old/_posts/2014-07-03-elm-travis.md

 layout: post
 ---

+##UPDATE

+Elm is now distrubuted via NPM.
+You can now easily load it on TravisCI with a `.travis.yml` that looks like this:

+    language: node_js
+    node_js:
+      - "node"

+    before_install:
+      - "npm install elm@VERSION"

+    script: elm make --yes

+where you replace `VERSION` with the version of Elm you'd like to test with.

+## Elm on TravisCI

 If you've ever used cabal on Travis-CI, you know that it's painfully slow, sometimes taking up to fifteen minutes to compile and install your dependencies for a Haskell package.